nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **Design Decisions**
 - The model component is split into Model.java, AliasListMapModel.java and ConfigModel.java because they contain operations on different types of data.
 This is to support the Single Responsibility Principle.
+- When the absolute storage path is modified by the `save_at` command, an `AbsoluteStoragePathChangedEvent` is raised by `Model`.
+This event driven mechanism employs the Observer pattern.

 ### 3.5.
 Storage component
 The `Storage` component takes charge of reading and writing (R/W) data, to and from the hard drive.